Milstein-type Schemes for Hyperbolic SPDEs: Introduction

-The Milstein scheme avoids this shortcoming by incorporating more information from the Brownian motion.
-Originally developed for SDEs \cite{Milstein75} (see also \cite[Sec.~10.3]{KloedenPlaten99}) via an Itô--Taylor expansion of first order, Jentzen and Röckner extended it to SPDEs in their seminal paper \cite{JentzenRoeckner15_Milstein}.
+The Milstein scheme overcomes this limitation by incorporating more information from the Brownian motion.
+Originally developed for SDEs \cite{Milstein75} (see also~\cite[Sec.~10.3]{KloedenPlaten99}) via an Itô--Taylor expansion of first order, Jentzen and Röckner extended it to SPDEs in their seminal paper \cite{JentzenRoeckner15_Milstein}.

 The central idea behind the Milstein scheme is as follows.
-Assume for simplicity that the mild solution of \eqref{eq:introSEE} is even a strong one, i.e. it can be written as an Itô process $\sol{h}=\init+\int_0^h F(\sol{s})\ds + \int_0^h G(\sol{s})\dWHs$, where $h>0$ is the time step.
-To construct a first-order approximation, it suffices to approximate the temporal integrand $F(\sol{s})\approx F(\sol{0})$ to order $0$.
+Assume for simplicity that the mild solution of \eqref{eq:introSEE} is even a strong one, i.e.\ it can be written as an Itô process $\sol{h}=\init+\int_0^h (-A\sol{s}+ F(\sol{s}))\ds + \int_0^h G(\sol{s})\dWHs$, where $h>0$ is the time step.
+To construct a first-order approximation, it suffices to approximate the temporal integrand $-A\sol{s}+F(\sol{s})\approx -A\sol{0}+F(\sol{0})$ to order $0$.
 In contrast, since the stochastic integral is only of order $1/2$, the stochastic integrand should be approximated to order $1/2$ rather than $0$.
 From Itô's formula, we deduce $G(\sol{s}) \approx G(\sol{0})+\int_0^s G'(\sol{r})\,\rmd\sol{r}$ and thus, using \eqref{eq:introSEE} and omitting all terms of order greater than $1/2$,

 Inserting these approximations in the solution formula results in the expansion